Wireless Network Scheduling with Discrete Propagation Delays: Theorems and Algorithms: Scheduling Graphs and Rate Region

-For $\mc N_{4,1}^{\text{line}}$ discussed in Example~\ref{ex:scheduling_graph}, $D^*=1$.
-Then any schedule $S$ that forms a path in $(\mc M_1,\mc E_1)$ as characterized in Example~\ref{ex:scheduling_graph} is collision free.
-The next example show that when collision is not binary, for $T<2D^*$, a schedule $S$ that forms a path in $(\mc M_T,\mc E_T)$ may not be collision free.
-For general collision, the converse of Theorem~\ref{thm:cf-1} needs a larger $T$ as in Theorem~\ref{thm:cf-3}.
+For $\mc N_{4,1}^{\text{line}}$, any schedule $S$ that forms a path in $(\mc M_1, \mc E_{1})$ as characterized in Example~\ref{ex:scheduling_graph} is collision-free.
+However, the converse of Theorem~\ref{thm:cf-1} can only be proved in general when $T$ is sufficiently large.
+The next example shows that for $T<2D^*$, a schedule $S$ that forms a path in $(\mc M_T, \mc E_{T,Q})$ may not be collision-free.